We proudly present our website!

 This website was created by patients who suffer from Aspergillosis.
 Please navigate around the website to read more about this disease, also the impact it has upon patients and their carers.

-We are a patient group with the most common types of Aspergillosis.
+We are a Registered Charity run by patients with the most common types of Aspergillosis.
 The term Aspergillosis covers a range of conditions.
 These are lifelong, fungal lung infections which are due to the fungus Aspergillus.
 These cause allergic reactions, making it difficult to breathe.
 They may cause lung damage (erosion of lung tissue/cavities) instead or as well.
 This causes loss of lung function and difficulty breathing.
 Aspergillosis often affects people with asthma, especially those with severe asthma.
 It seems to make asthma worse.

 The common forms are allergic bronchopulmonary aspergillosis (ABPA) and chronic pulmonary aspergillosis (CPA).
 ABPA is predominantly a severe allergic disease, caused by the permanent growth of Aspergillus in the patient’s airway.
 It often makes pre-existing asthma worse.
 CPA causes severe breathing difficulties (from cavities) and fatigue.
 In some cases it causes large, frightening lung bleeds and permanent lung damage.

 Co-existing infections (or super infections) are an additional problem in Aspergillosis.
 This is especially where there is lung damage, such as bronchiectasis (permanently widened airways) or cavities caused by Aspergillus infection.
 Common additional microbes are Pseudomonas and Non-Tuberculous Mycobacteria.

 Aspergillosis can also affect people with a weakened immune system, and in this form can rapidly kill.
 This might be due to cancer chemotherapy.
 It may also arise from immunosuppressive therapy used to stop organ rejection, in people who have received a transplant.